oliver-moran/Canvas-API/README.markdown

 * Firefox¨
 * Safari¨ (including iPhone¨)
 * Chrome¨
+* Android¨
 * Opera¨
-* Camino¨ (excluding text rendering functions)
+* Camino¨ (excluding text rendering, video and audio functions)
-* Android¨

 Canvas API is also supported by the beta version of Internet Explorer¨ 9 and works on Windows¨, Mac¨, Linux¨, iPhone¨ and Android¨ as well as other PCs and mobile devices.

-Because Canvas API is standard's compliant it does not require any plug-ins to work.
+Because Canvas API is standards compliant it does not require any plug-ins to work.

 Canvas API is licensed under the LGPL (<http://www.gnu.org/licenses/>).